One of the most popular types of analytics implementation documentation is the Solution Design Reference or SDR. The SDR is commonly used to:

 On the Documentation screen you can see the list of variables in your implementation, along with any associated vendor configurations.

-You can expand details for any variable by selecting the carrot:
+You can expand details for any variable by selecting the caret:

 Downloading the SDR

 Since Apollo has all information about the analytics implementation in its database, it can easily generate a real-time, updated SDR.
-To download the SDR, go to the Document > Documentation tab and click to download the SDR as a spreadsheet file:
+To download the SDR, go to the Document > Data Destination tab and click to download the SDR as a spreadsheet file:

 This file can then be opened using any spreadsheet tool.
 Keep in mind that subsequent changes in Apollo will result in changes to the SDR, so be sure to always download the latest SDR from Apollo when sharing with others and consider using a date in the file name to see when the SDR was downloaded.
 Here is an example of the SDR in spreadsheet format: